seenaburns/Chroma/README.rst

 - Coordinates (sRGB, YIQ, CIE, LAB and more)
 - Color harmonies: complementary, analogous, triad
 - Color difference
-- Color dectection in images
+- Color detection in images

 Quickstart
 ==========

-Getting started with the power of Chroma is meant to be straightfoward
+Getting started with the power of Chroma is meant to be straightforward
 ::

     import chroma